dojo/docs/dojo/declare.rst

 This constructor method adds new properties to the constructor's prototype the same way as `dojo.extend <dojo/extend>`_ works.
 The difference is that it decorates function properties them the same way ``dojo.declare`` does.
 These changes will be propagated to all classes and object where this class constructor was a superclass.

 The method has one argument: an object to mix in.
+It returns the constructor itself, which can be used for chained calls.

 Example: